-It is forbidden to promote drugs to the general public in Turkey (Article 13, Law No.1262 on Pharmaceutical and Medical Preparations and the Promotion Regulation).
+It is forbidden to promote drugs to the general public in Turkey (Article 13, Law No.1262 on Pharmaceutical and Medical Preparations and Regulation on Promotional Activities of Human Medicinal Products (Promotion Regulation)).

 Products

 No drugs can be advertised to consumers.
 However, information can be provided to the general public on products that will be used in vaccination campaigns, organised actions to combat epidemics or other campaigns run by the Ministry of Health (MoH) to promote health (as they are important in safeguarding public health) upon permission of the MoH and within the scope of principles and procedures set by the MoH for such products.